mgoltzsche/khelm/README.md

 ```
 git+https://github.com/cert-manager/cert-manager@deploy/charts?ref=v0.6.2
 ```

+To enable this feature, set the `--enable-git-getter` option or the corresponding environment variable: `KHELM_ENABLE_GIT_GETTER=true`.

 This feature is meant to be compatible with Helm's [helm-git](https://github.com/aslafy-z/helm-git#usage) plugin (but is reimplemented in Go).
 However currently khelm does not support `sparse` git checkouts (due to [lack of support in go-git](https://github.com/go-git/go-git/issues/90)).